mitsuaki0321/fake-tools/scripts/faketools/docs/position_import_export_en.md

 To export position information, follow these steps:

-1. Select the export method from the dropdown menu at the top.
+1. Select the method to export from `Method`.
   ![image004](images/position_import_export/image004.png)

-2. Select the nodes to export according to the method.
+1. Select the nodes to export position information according to the method.

      - `Default`
        - Select the transform nodes to export (multiple selections allowed).